 Significantly, the ongoing anti-Semitism of the nations proceeding from him was prophesied (Genesis 16:12, above), indicating that an unbroken thread of

-anti-Semitism was to pass from Ishmael to his descendants throughout his generations; and other passages show that it will last until great revivals take place among some of the Arab nations at
+anti-Semitism was to pass from Ishmael to his descendants throughout his generations; and other passages show that it will last at least until great revivals take place among some of the Arab

 To put a matter in perspective, Jacob did not take advantage of a brother under duress.
 If he did, then the text would not say that Esau despised his birthright.
 Jacob took advantage of a brother who despised his birthright, which is far different.
 Esau did not have to sell, but he did.
 The sale was above board, and the purchase by Jacob was legitimate.

 The birthright was now Jacob's, but it still remained for Isaac to pronounce the patriarchal blessing upon the son of his choice.
 Whereas the birthright consisted of a double portion of the physical estate, the blessing conferred the leadership of the family upon the son so blessed; and in Isaac's case, it also determined the son through whom the covenantal blessings of Abraham would be conveyed.